waterswv/refactor-MERN-lab/docs/Sprint4.md

 );
 ```

+Now back to some React and network calls.

-Next, let's change CommentBox.js to reflect our real data instead of the hard-coded imported stuff:
+Let's change CommentBox.js to reflect our real data instead of the hard-coded imported stuff:

 ```js
 //CommentBox.js